Don’t think about a pink elephant.

 Version B: “Write conversationally, like explaining to a friend.”

 Version A mentions corporate tone, buzzwords, and formality.
-All three concepts are now in context.
+All three concepts now exist in context.
 The model has to hold them in mind to avoid them.

 Version B never mentions what to avoid.
 The target style exists on its own terms.